SAP-samples/btp-cap-genai-rag/docs/tutorial/2-setup/3-SAPHANACloud.md

 # Configure SAP HANA Cloud

-Depending on your landscape setup, either create a new SAP HANA Cloud instance or share an existing SAP HANA Cloud instance with your Cloud Foundry Org/Space respectively your Kyma Cluster/Namespace.
+Depending on your landscape setup, either create a new SAP HANA Cloud instance or share an existing SAP HANA Cloud instance with your Cloud Foundry Org/Space.

 - [Configure SAP HANA Cloud](#configure-sap-hana-cloud)
   - [Setup your preferred SAP BTP Runtime](#setup-your-preferred-sap-btp-runtime)